 Domestic abuse against men

 Statistically, it is more common for women to be affected by domestic violence, but it’s important to note that men can be victims too.
-We don’t truly know how many men are affected as, with any form of abuse, it can be difficult to talk about.
+We don’t truly know how many men are affected, as with any form of abuse, it can be difficult to talk about.
+According to the Male Domestic Abuse Network, 13% of men say they have been a victim of partner abuse, and 21% never tell anyone.

-The situation is awful for both women and men, however, men may face the additional stigma of not wanting to appear as a ‘victim’ or even worrying that no one will believe them.
-Whatever your gender identity, it’s important to know that abuse is never OK and is never your fault.
+Men may face the additional stigma of not wanting to appear as a ‘victim’ or even worrying that no one will believe them.
+Whatever your gender identity, it’s important to know that abuse is never okay and is never your fault.

 Everyone’s experience is so unique, but I would encourage all boys and men to talk more.
 A lot of males think they have to “man up”, but I have a saying: man up means shut up; shut up means bottle up; bottle up means put up (or put ’em up); and then eventually you f*ck up.
 Don’t man up – speak up.